Guillermo-03/CRA_REU-ContrastiveLearning-S25/README.md

 ## Data Sources

-- **doScenes** – Provides natural language instructions and annotations.
+- **doScenes** –
-- **nuScenes** – Provides the actual sensor data and vehicle trajectories.
+- **nuScenes** –

+## ADVLAT Engine Integration

+In addition to the contrastive model, we're replicating the **ADVLAT Engine**, an automated data curation system that uses GPS, video, and NLP to generate structured (scene, instruction, trajectory) triads without manual labeling :contentReference[oaicite:1]{index=1}.
+Integrating ADVLAT helps to generate customized scene-instruction-trajectory triads at scale allowing us to synthesize additional training and evaluation data on demand, improving robustness and adaptability of our contrastive model beyond the original doScenes coverage :contentReference[oaicite:1]{index=1}.